lukaskierzek/lukaskierzek/README.md

 Self-motivated programmer looking for new challenges.
 Every day I develop my programming skills and look for development opportunities.
 I would like to work mainly with Python, C# and PostgreSQL.

+In my free time I like to browse and create maps :earth_americas:

 :e-mail: lukas.kierzek@gmail.com

 :link: [Linkedin profile](https://www.linkedin.com/in/%C5%82ukasz-kierzek-a4a977152/)